 Trees Have Already Been Felled

-Bulldozers began work at Binybara / Lee Point on Monday 3rd of June and were met by a blockade of protestors where 11 arrests were made.
+In July 2023, bulldozers began work at Binybara / Lee Point and were met by a blockade of protestors where 11 arrests were made.

-On Thursday 6th of June, Larrakia Traditional Owners made an emergency application to Environment Minister Tanya Plibersek to halt the bulldozing in order to prevent the desecration of Aboriginal cultural heritage at Lee Point.
-Upon this application, Defence Housing Australia was asked to cease and desist bulldozing until Monday 17th of June in order for the application to be assessed.
+On Thursday 6th of July, Larrakia Traditional Owners submitted an emergency application to Environment Minister Tanya Plibersek to halt the bulldozing in order to prevent the desecration of Aboriginal cultural heritage at Lee Point.
+Upon this application, Defence Housing Australia was asked to cease and desist bulldozing until Monday 17th of July in order for the application to be assessed.

 Buffalo Creek in Casuarina Coastal Reserve